Sierra Leone (horse): 2025: four-year-old season

 In the Grade II New Orleans Classic on March 22, 2025, at Fair Grounds.
 Sierra Leone, the reigning champion 3-year-old male, finished third.
 The race was won by Touchuponastar, a Louisiana-bred gelding, who led from start to finish, winning by 2½ lengths over Hall of Fame, with Sierra Leone trailing by 8½ lengths.
 This unexpected result marked a setback for Sierra Leone in his 4-year-old debut.

 On June 28, 2025, Sierra Leone competed in the Grade 1 Stephen Foster Stakes.
 After settling back early, Sierra Leone unleashed a strong late surge and consistently trailed the front-runners before making up ground in the final furlongs.
 His effort held off the rest of the field but couldn't quite catch Mindframe down the lane.
 This performance reaffirmed his elite form and status among America's top older horses.

 After a shaky start to his 4-year-old season, Sierra Leone delivered a sensational performance in the Grade I Whitney Stakes on August 2, 2025, at Saratoga.
 The Chad Brown trainee unleashed his trademark late surge to rally from last and defeat a strong field that included Fierceness and White Abarrio.

 He turned in another gutsy performance in the Grade I Jockey Club Gold Cup at Saratoga on August 31, 2025.
 After the race began with a rough start that saw rider Irad Ortiz Jr. unseated from his mount Mindframe, the field briefly scattered, and Sierra Leone had to hop over the fallen Ortiz Jr. before he found his rhythm at the back of the pack.
 True to form, he came flying late down the stretch, closing strongly to secure second behind Antiquarian.

 Sierra Leone capped off his career with another tremendous effort in the Breeders' Cup Classic at Del Mar.
 Attempting to become just the second horse ever to capture 2 runnings of the prestigious race, he settled near the rear through the early stages before steadily advancing on the far turn.
-In deep stretch, he unleashed a determined late rally, cutting into lead with every stride but coming up just short at the wire to Forever Young (JPN).
+In deep stretch, he unleashed a determined late rally, cutting into lead with every stride but coming up just short at the wire to Forever Young.